businessschools/businessschools.github.io/content/docs/_index.md

 > [!TIP]
 > Business Schools Jobs is a startup..
   Have a question or feedback?
-Feel free to [email us](mailto: support@businessschoolsjobs.eu.org).
+Feel free to [email us](mailto:support@businessschoolsjobs.eu.org)

 ## Next